indigotech/taq-github-bot/src/data/local/github/tracks-react/track-2/steps/step-3.md

 We recommend you install [eslint VSCode extension](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint), so the lint errors will be shown in real-time for you.

 We have plenty of custom lint rules on our projects, but the minimum the recommended guide above brings is sufficient for now.

+This is our [.eslintrc.js](https://github.com/indigotech/template-react/blob/master/.eslintrc.js) presets, in case you want to copy.

 ## Conventions